 Lifter: The 1.5m (5ft) tall Fresh Wind Sled.
 On landing the KAP rig, the kite ended up on the ground so I didn't get around to photographing it in flight.
 The Sled coped well with strong thermal conditions that sent it soaring high overhead to ahem slightly naughty altitudes.
 Just for half a minute or so.
 400 feet is the limit here, to give you some idea!

-Take a look at my e-book up at the top of this page, to try some of these big simple kites for yourself.
+Take a look at my e-book Making Dowel Kites, to try some of these big simple kites for yourself.

 KAP Rig: Bamboo skewer cradle, suspended from a Half-Picavet line.
 I use 20 pound braided Dacron, slipping through large shiny paper-clips.
 Camera pointing to one side, and angled down slightly as always.